 • Adjacent baseboards and walls become affected

-This movement explains why cabinet-related moisture problems are often connected to nearby areas.
-For example, water spreading beneath cabinets frequently travels toward adjacent trim sections.
-If baseboard symptoms are present nearby, reviewing signs of water damage behind baseboards can help identify related warning signs.
+This movement explains why cabinet-related moisture problems are often connected to nearby trim, flooring, and lower wall sections.
+If baseboard symptoms are present nearby, reviewing signs of water damage behind baseboards can help identify related warning signs without turning this cabinet-focused inspection into a full wall or trim diagnosis.

 Musty Odors Inside Cabinet Bases